 Within RBD, seven ACE2 contacting residues.
-Portion of Spike protein bound by antibodies in SARS-CoV and MERS-CoV.89 In addition to the data of Zhang, this peptide spans two overlapping dominant T-cell epitopes predicted by Grifoni et al90 and Braun et al91.
-This epitope also contains the experimentally verified homologous immunodominant T-cell epitope in SARS-CoV-1, Spike 436-443, YNYKYRYL (SARS-CoV-2 Spike 449-456)92.
+Portion of Spike protein bound by antibodies in SARS-CoV and MERS-CoV.99 Li and colleagues demonstrated that a largely overlapping sequence is a linear epitope for a neutralizing antibody100.
+These data suggest the shortened sequence DSKVGGNYNYLYRLFRKSN is sufficiently long to be an effective B-cell epitope.
+In addition to the data of Zhang, this peptide spans two overlapping dominant T-cell epitopes predicted by Grifoni et al101 and Braun et al102.
+This epitope also contains the experimentally verified homologous immunodominant T-cell epitope in SARS-CoV-1, Spike 436-443, YNYKYRYL (SARS-CoV-2 Spike 449-456)103.
 In this publication by Zhi and colleagues, peptides containing this epitope stimulated the strongest IFN-γ response in the ELISpot assay.
 Wang et al reported IgG antibodies to a stretch of this peptide.
-The sequence NYNYLYRLF is a top-scoring cytotoxic T lymphocyte (CTL) epitope predicted by the CTLpred server based on work by Basin and Raghava93.
+The sequence NYNYLYRLF is a top-scoring cytotoxic T lymphocyte (CTL) epitope predicted by the CTLpred server based on work by Basin and Raghava 104